 It’s soft and comforting, buttery and just sweet enough, with a hint of cinnamon and a toasty marshmallow topping.
 It’s the perfect sweet & seasonal side dish to your holiday meal!

-Start by peeling your sweet potatoes and cutting them into chunks.
+Start by peeling your sweet potatoes and cutting them into large chunks.
+Bring a pot of salted water to a boil and simmer the potatoes until fork-tender.

 Fork tender boiled sweet potatoes in a large pot of salted water.